Thekkady

 Border Hiking – traversing along the mountain ridges

-Conservation oriented hard trek, starts at 8 o’ clock in the morning and ends in the evening.
+The conservation-oriented hard trek starts at 8 o’clock in the morning and ends in the evening.
 The route passes through undulating terrains.
 Altitudinal ranges of 900 meters to 1300 meters will be covered and the trekkers could glimpse the lofty escarpments bordering the park watershed and the vast plains down below.
 Gaur, sloth bear, elephant, etc. are often sighted apart from birds and butterflies.
-Maximum of 12 tourists can take the programme in two different groups.
+A maximum of 12 tourists can take the program in two different groups.
 The trekkers will go with two guides and an armed forest guard.

-A dawn to dusk hiking programme which covers the richest part of the Periyar Tiger Reserve from morning 8am to evening 5pm that starts from two points, the Tiger Bungalow and Entrance Gate in which the guest is accompanied by an armed forest guard and two guides.
-This programme is provided with Food and One litre water.
+A dawn-to-dusk hiking program that covers the richest part of the Periyar Tiger Reserve from morning 8 am to evening 5 pm that starts from two points, the Tiger Bungalow and Entrance Gate in which the guest is accompanied by an armed forest guard and two guides.
+This program is provided with Food and One-liter of water.

-Gaur, sloth bear, elephant, sambar etc. are often sighted, apart from innumerable birds and butterflies.
-Two different routes are offered for this programme, with a maximum of 6 visitors along each route.
+Gaur, sloth bear, elephant, sambar, etc. are often sighted, apart from innumerable birds and butterflies.
+Two different routes are offered for this program, with a maximum of 6 visitors along each route.
 Each group will be accompanied by one guide and a forest guard.

 Reporting time: 7.45 am

-Dawn to dusk range hiking and Rafting – A day-long rafting-cum-trekking programme through some of the riches forest tracts of Periyar Tiger Reserve.
+Dawn to dusk range hiking and Rafting – A day-long rafting-cum-trekking program through some of the riches forest tracts of Periyar Tiger Reserve.

-A dawn to dusk range hiking and rafting programme through some of the richest forest tracts of Periyar Tiger Reserve., a mosaic of habitats will be traversed before the party gets into rafts made of bamboos.
+A dawn to dusk range hiking and rafting program through some of the richest forest tracts of Periyar Tiger Reserve., a mosaic of habitats will be traversed before the party gets into rafts made of bamboo.
 The rafting is for about three hours and one gets a panoramic view of forest-clad hills.
-Animals like elephant, gaur and sambar are sighted keeping close to the edges of the lake.
+Animals like elephants, gaur, and sambar are sighted keeping close to the edges of the lake.
 The team hitchhikes back by about 5 pm.

-A dawn to dusk hiking and rafting programme which we can spot the Famous Periyar Lake and covers the richest part of the forest in Periyar Tiger Reserve that starts from the Boat Landing by 8am and ends by 5pm at Boat landing in which the guest is accompanied by an Armed Forest Guard and 6 Guides.
-This programme is provided with Food and One litre of water.
-The programme is about 10km of walking and 3-4 hour rafting in the Periyar Lake in which the guest can enjoy a rich part of the forest.
-The timing of this trek is from 8am to 5pm in which maximum 15 persons and minimum 2 persons to run this programme.
+A dawn to dusk hiking and rafting program which we can spot the Famous Periyar Lake which covers the richest part of the forest in Periyar Tiger Reserve that starts the Boat Landing by 8 am and ends by 5 pm at the Boat landing in which guest is accompanied by an Armed Forest Guard and 6 Guides.
+This program is provided with Food and One liter of water.
+The program is about 10km of walking and 3-4 hours of rafting in the Periyar Lake in which the guest can enjoy a rich part of the forest.
+The timing of this trek is from 8 am to 5 pm which a maximum of 15 people and a minimum of 2 people to run this programme.

 Reporting time – 7.45 am